1) I am hoping to start a club at MIT. What are the steps to make our club official?

 3) How do I check the account balance for my group?

 First, a clarification: The ASA does not provide group's accounts.
-Rather, that is through the Student Activities Office (SAO).
+Rather, that is through the Student Organizations, Leadership and Engagement Office (SOLE).

 You can check the balance here.

 To check the main account balance, you'd use the Cumulative Account Balance Report; only use this report for your main account.
 To check the transactions that have been made to either the main or funding account, you'd use the Transaction Account Report over the desired time period.

 1) I keep getting emails from the ASA even though I am not part of any MIT student group.
 How do I get them to stop?